2026 Doctoral Hooding Ceremony | May 18 | 2:30 p.m.

 Doctoral Hooding Ceremony Reception

 All graduates and guests are welcome to attend the WSE Doctoral Hooding Reception directly after the graduation ceremony.
-The reception will be held on the Wyman Quad directly outside Shriver Hall on Homewood campus.
+The reception will be held on the Wyman Quad directly outside Shriver Hall on the Homewood campus.
 Light hors d’oeuvres and refreshments will be provided.

 Guests